English

 With your DR systems in place, you must carry out occasional tests and system evaluations to avoid any unpleasant surprises the next time a catastrophe hits.

-Keep in mind that testing your DR plan should be more than just having your team scan the document and mark it 'right'.
-Your DR plan may contain subtle errors that are missed by untrained eyes.
-The most certain action would be to run scenarios that test the effectiveness of your recovery plan by introducing new challenges.
+Keep in mind that your DR plan may contain subtle errors that are missed by untrained eyes.
+The most certain action would be to run scenarios that test the effectiveness of your data center disaster recovery plan by introducing new challenges.
 It is even better if you can execute the recovery processes and see that they don't disappoint.

 You might be interested in